gjpstrain/gabe-academic_website/content/post/space_travellers/index.md

 ---
 title: Gender Equality in Space
 subtitle: I completed a Hackathon as part of a recent university assignment.
-I chose to work with the TidyTuesday astronauts [dataset](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-07-14/astronauts.csv)
+I chose to work with the TidyTuesday astronauts [dataset](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-07-14/astronauts.csv).
+This is a huge dataset with loads of interesting variables - I also did some modeling, which revealed no effect of gender on either total mission time nor total EVA time, which is a big win for gender equality in the final frontier!

 # Summary for listings and search engines
 summary: Gabriel Strain, Psychologist, Student, Researcher